raufh10/supermarket_data_analysis_sql/README.md

 ### Dashboard Overview

 After conducting an in-depth analysis of our sales data using SQL, I've developed an interactive **Sales Performance Dashboard**.
 This tool is designed to provide a clear and dynamic view of our sales metrics, aiding in data-driven decision making.
+You could find this dashboard at [Tableau Public](https://public.tableau.com/app/profile/rauf.hamidy/viz/SalesPerformanceDashboard_17003520540570/Dashboard).

 ### Dashboard Features